About Us

 Pavlína leads the Czech Film Commission as a national film commissioner.
 She represents the Czech Republic at international film festivals and markets.
 In 2020 she was elected President of the European Association of Film Commissions (EUFCN).

-Pavlína has 20 years of experience as a producer and executive producer.
+Pavlína has 20 years of experience as a line producer and production manager.
 She has produced documentaries such as Who Will Write Our History, directed by Roberta Grossman and produced by Nancy Spielberg, and Blessed Is the Match: The Life and Death of Hannah Senesh, which was shortlisted for the 2008 Academy Awards.
 She has also worked on the Emmy-winning documentary Joan of Arc by Pamela Mason Wagner and the successful horror film Hostel by Eli Roth.
 Pavlína studied creative writing and journalism at the Josef Škvorecký Literary Academy.

 Jana Arora